⚡️️Python Package Publishing Speedrun️⚡

 Note: Make sure you check Pypy and see if your project’s name isn’t already in use and abstain from actually using meaningful names, add some random digits.

 Step 2: Enter the new project and open your editor of choice.
-If you run tree
+If you run tree you should be looking at something like this.

 .